 TrendHunter is probably less about a naming exercise and more a general trends platform to get a more general sense of where the world is heading right now.

-We’ll get into this more throughout the course of this guide, but here are some general examples to show a variety of popular/historic approaches of business naming …
+We’ll get into this more throughout this guide, but here are some general examples to show a variety of popular/historic approaches of business naming.

 - Nike: Name for the Greek Goddess of Victory.